westland-valhalla/retired-warrior/README.md

 (Click image to watch video)

 Kandice Sumner, has the right idea.
-Her idea, in a word, is __Prevention__.
+Beyond share & donate, her idea, in a word: __Prevention__.
 She sees young children asking powerful questions.
-She is trying to help them inherit wisdom from books, stories, history.
+She is trying to help them inherit wisdom from books, stories, history, and push them away from poverty.

+Heroism.

 Don't be frightened of becoming a hero.
 It is always the longest possible way there, and it is always on the shoulders of giants, my friends.